BietSoft/brixx.docs/brixx-decision-script/README.md

 ## &lt;Link&gt;

-Adds a Link element for the Brixx decision table.
+Adds a `Link` object for the Brixx decision table.
 Can be used for output elements to open a link in a browser window directly.
 The decision table output value must be a valid link (URL) adress.

 **Attributes**